Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ---
 path: /game-state-with-rxjs-5-immutable-js
 title: Game State with RxJS 5/Immutable.js
-date: 2017-10-31
+date: 2017-11-11
 categories: [coding, games]
 tags: [rxjs, functional-reactive-programming]
 thumbnail: /images/corsair.jpg
 ---

 This is the second part in a series on creating a game with RxJS 5, Immutable.js and three.js.
 We'll look into describing the game's state with RxJS 5 observables and Immutable.js.
-The goal of this part is to have a stream of objects, where each object represents the whole game's state at the particular point in time.
+The goal of this part is to have a stream of objects, where each object is an Immutable.js collection that represents the whole game's state at the particular point in time.

-You can take a look at the full [Corsair] game and its source code, which we're going to develop in this series.
-All parts of the series will be listed in my [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js], if you want to read them.
+The full [Corsair] game, which we're going to develop in this series, is available on GitHub.
+You can clone it, play it and read the full source code while reading this article, if you want.
+All parts of the series will be listed in [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js].

-## Defining the game's state object
+## Defining the game's state collection

-The game state is represented by an Immutable.js collection.
+The game state is represented by a single Immutable.js collection.
 It contains

 * the player's polar coordinates, movement direction and radius for collision detection,
 * the speed of all moving objects,
 * the position of coins, and whether they've already been collected,
-* the position of cannonballs,
+* the position and direction of cannonballs,
 * the player's score and a few flags for determining losing and winning.

 ~~~js